Sunday Brunch in Halifax: Filipino Brunch at Barrios Every Sunday

 Filipino Breakfast — All-Time Favourites

-Tocino — Filipino sweet cured pork, pan-fried until caramelised at the edges.
-Sweet, savoury, slightly sticky, and unlike anything else on a brunch menu in Halifax.
-The dish that converts first-time brunch guests into regulars.
+Tocino — sweet cured pork, pan-fried until caramelised at the edges.
+Sweet, savoury, slightly sticky.
+The dish first-timers keep coming back for.

-Longganisa — Filipino garlic sausage, deeply savoury and aromatic.
-Made with a garlic-forward seasoning that makes it the perfect pairing with sinangag and a fried egg.
+Longganisa — Filipino garlic sausage, deeply savoury.
+Made with a garlic-forward seasoning that belongs next to sinangag and a fried egg.

-Bacon and scrambled eggs — the familiar anchor for first-timers, done simply and well alongside the Filipino breakfast proteins.
+Bacon and scrambled eggs — the familiar anchor for guests new to Filipino food.

 Pandesal — the iconic Filipino bread roll.
-Soft, slightly sweet, with a fine breadcrumb coating on the outside.
-Torn apart and eaten with butter, or dipped into coffee the way Filipinos have been doing it for generations.
-If you have never had pandesal before, Sunday brunch at Barrios is where to try it for the first time.
+Soft, slightly sweet, with a fine breadcrumb coating.
+Tear it apart and dip it in coffee.
+If you have never had pandesal, Sunday brunch at Barrios is where to start.

-Hash browns — crispy, golden, and paired naturally with the Filipino breakfast spread.
+Hash browns — crispy and golden alongside the Filipino spread.

-Siomai — steamed Filipino-style dumplings served as part of the breakfast section.
-They add a dim sum element that makes the morning feel celebratory.
+Siomai — steamed Filipino-style dumplings.
+The dim sum element that makes brunch feel celebratory.

 Soup — Rotating Every Sunday